BSc (Hons) Agriculture (Foundation Year)

-Gain a solid grounding in fundamental science while understanding the changing needs of the industry on a degree that is constantly updated in consultation with our industry advisers.
-You will become familiar with the opportunities for technological transformation and the demands of global production, economic consequences and new policy developments.
+Gain a solid grounding in fundamental science while understanding the ever-changing needs of industry.
+You will learn about the opportunities for technological transformation and the demands of global production, economic consequences and new policy developments.

 This degree course with a foundation year incorporates an extra year of study at the start of your course, so that you can progress with confidence.
 It will develop the skills you need for your later studies.
 It is particularly suitable if:

 - You don’t have the grades for immediate entry onto a three-year course